thephez/dpp-spec/docs/data-contract.md

       byteArray
         ✓ should be a boolean
         ✓ should equal to true
-        ✓ should be used with type `object` minBytesLength
+        ✓ should be used with type `array`
-        ✓ should be a integer
-        ✓ should be not less than 0
-        ✓ should be used with `byteArray`
+        ✓ should not be used with `items` contentMediaType
-        ✓ should be present if contentMediaType is "application/x.dash.dpp.identifier" ✓ should be 32 bytes long if contentMediaType is "application/x.dash.dpp.identifier" maxBytesLength
-        ✓ should be a integer
-        ✓ should be not less than 0
+        application/x.dash.dpp.identifier
-        ✓ should be used with `byteArray`
+          ✓ should be used with byte array only
-        ✓ should be present if contentMediaType is "application/x.dash.dpp.identifier" ✓ should be 32 bytes long if contentMediaType is "application/x.dash.dpp.identifier"
+          ✓ should be used with byte array not shorter than 32 bytes ✓ should be used with byte array not longer than 32 bytes
 ```

 ### Index Validation